jflater/incubation_manuscript/README.md

 ### HOW DO AMENDMENTS COMPARE?Are there differences in treatments?
 Similarities?

--   Differences in community structure as measured by: +Microbial soil health measurements: Diversity, Richness -Dissimilarity measures (uni-frac + NMDS)
+-   Differences in community structure as measured by:
+    -   Microbial soil health measurements: Diversity, Richness

-        Most abundant species
+    -   Dissimilarity measures (uni-frac + NMDS) Most abundant species

-    +Nutrient soil health measurements +When and how are these differences most pronounced?
+    -   Nutrient soil health measurements
+    -   When and how are these differences most pronounced?

-        early and late time points
+    -   early and late time points

-        who is always there - core analysis
+    -   who is always there - core analysis

-        early and late responders

-            do these correlate to chemical data?  are there env conditions that describe the response?
+    -   early and late responders do these correlate to chemical data? are there env conditions that describe the response? constrained CCA Where do these responders originate?

-                constrained CCA

-                    Where do these responders originate?
 Do they persist?

 Jared's thoughts:
 -----------------